 Conclusion: Are metal credit cards worth it?

-Apart from stylistic points, substantial weight, and the satisfying metallic clunk of tapping, inserting or setting it down on the bill, are metal cards really worth it?
+Apart from stylistic points, substantial weight, and the satisfying metallic clunk of tapping when settling the bill, are metal cards really worth it?

-At the end of the day, it all boils down to your lifestyle choices.
-Do you jet-set around the world frequently and thus require a metal card to score mileage points?
-Or perhaps you value luxurious experiences and want exclusive access and concierge services for your personal demands.
+Ultimately, it all boils down to your lifestyle choices.
+Do you jet-set around the world frequently and want a metal card to score extra miles?
+Or perhaps you value luxurious experiences and want exclusive access and concierge services for your demands.

 There’s no right or wrong here, only what your preferences are.
 Everything is fair game to banks as their valued customer — so long as you meet your credit card’s requirements dutifully.